 The best chance to see the comet is between Feb.
 1 and Feb.
 2

-For the past week and a half, the comet has been moving closer to Earth and as a result, becoming more visible in the Earth sky.
+For months, the comet has been moving closer to Earth and as a result it's becoming more visible in the Earth sky.

 Between Feb.
 1 and Feb.
-2, the newly-discovered comet is slated to draw nearest to Earth — 26.4 million miles away to be exact — meaning it will be the best chance to see its glow unaided.
+2, the newly discovered comet is slated to draw nearest to Earth — 26.4 million miles away to be exact — meaning that night will be the best chance to see its glow unaided.

 Comets are essentially clumps of frozen gases, rock and dust.
 But when they approach the sun and heat up, they become powerful cosmic objects, spewing gases and dust in a way that forms their iconic shape: a glowing core and flame-like tail that can stretch on for millions of miles.